Backstage with Sandy Kenyon: Grateful Dead's Mickey Hart

 "When I was a little kid, my grandma took me here," Mickey Hart said.
 "My light went on when I was 9, 10 years old, wondering about the mysteries of space, the wonder of it all.
 How did we get here?
 What is it all about?"

-And what a long, strage trip it's been for drummer Mickey Hart, who returned to the Hayden Planetarium to futher explore the "Music of the Spheres."
+And what a long, strange trip it's been for drummer Mickey Hart, who returned to the Hayden Planetarium to futher explore the "Music of the Spheres."

 "We're going to blast off," he said.
 "We're going to do 13.8 billion years in 30 minutes, and I will bring you home safely.
 I promise."